DRZ400 adventure bike build

 There aren't really that many options for aftermarket DRZ400 screens that can accommodate the room for a GPS, gauges, switches etc. After failing to find the perfect solution the decision was made to custom build a unique screen and dash.
-Here is an article with start to finish build info of the adventure bike screen and dash.

 The electronics in the dash left to right are:

 - Trail Tech Temperature – Radiator